thin-edge/tedge-container-bundle/README.md

 Note: These instructions use the Cumulocity certificate-authority feature and a UI change (pre-filling registration via a URL) which might not be deployed on your tenant.

+**For Users**

+See these [Instructions](./docs/CONTAINER_OPTION2_with_ca.md) which will detail how to start a tedge-container-bundle project using the new Cumulocity certificate-authority feature and a pre-built image.

+**For Developers with go-c8y-cli**

 1. Active your Cumulocity session using go-c8y-cli

     ```sh